 Timothy G. Nelson is a New York partner of Skadden, Arps, Slate, Meagher & Flom LLP, practicing international litigation and arbitration.
 He has appeared before arbitral tribunals of ICSID, the ICDR, the AAA, the LCIA, SIAC, HKIAC, JAMS and the ICC as well as arbitrations governed by the UNCITRAL rules, and has litigated numerous high-profile international cases before U.S. federal and state courts, including disputes arising under the New York Convention, the Hague Service Convention and the Foreign Sovereign Immunities Act.

-Camilla Gambarini is an Associate in the International Arbitration Group at Withers LLP and specialises in international arbitration and public international law.
-She has represented individuals, companies, States and State-owned entities in international arbitrations under the ICC, ICSID, LCIA, CAM and CIAC rules and ad hoc arbitrations across a range of sectors, including the construction, energy, insurance, metal and media industries.
+Camilla Gambarini is a Senior Associate at Withers LLP in London and specialises in international arbitration and public international law.
+She has represented individuals, companies, States and State-owned entities in international arbitrations under the CAM, CIAC, ICC, ICSID, LCIA and UNCITRAL arbitration rules.
+She is named a Future Leader by Who’s Who Legal – Arbitration in 2021 and by Legal 500 UK.

-Dana MacGrath is an Investment Manager and Legal Counsel at Bentham IMF, responsible for leading the company’s investments in international arbitration matters and contributing to its commercial litigation funding efforts.
+Dana MacGrath is an Investment Manager and Legal Counsel at Omni Bridgeway, responsible for leading the company’s investments in international arbitration matters and contributing to its commercial litigation funding efforts.
 She joined Bentham in 2019 from Sidley Austin LLP, where she was a partner focusing on international arbitration and commercial litigation.

 Guglielmo Verdirame QC has been in practice at the English Bar since 2006.
 His practice covers public international law and international arbitration with particular reference to investment treaty arbitration.
 Guglielmo, who is a member of 20 Essex Street chambers, is regularly instructed as counsel in cases before English courts, international courts (including the International Court of Justice and the International Tribunal for the Law for the Law of the Sea) and arbitral tribunals (ICSID, ICSID-Additional Facility, PCA, UNCITRAL, ICC, SCC, LCIA, Court of Arbitration for Sport).
 He was appointed Queen’s Counsel (QC) in 2019.